Sukii/OnContradictions/README.md

 It is possible to measure such sets with confidence.

-Of course, there are sets like the Vitali set,
+Of course, there are pathological sets like the Vitali set,

 V = R/Q

-which are not even well-defined; in the sense that there are multiple avatars of this set possible and it is possible define them as subsets of [q1,q2] for nay two distinct rationals q1, q2 that will remain untractable even for Lebesque measure.
+which are not even well-defined; in the sense that there are multiple avatars of this set possible and it is possible define them as subsets of [q1,q2] for a y two distinct rationals q1, q2 that will remain untractable even for Lebesque measure.
 We will keep ourselves far way from those kinds of pathologies, however interesting they may be.
+The ockam razor for avoiding such sets is that these sets are well ordered sets and they do not have associated metric that can uniquely define a metric distance between two points in the set.

 Of course, we invented all this mechanism to convince the audience that,